Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 - Requires more admin compared to other platforms in Azure
 - Not able to support topic per party.
 - Need to build a custom REST-API as a proxy to Kafka.

+## Event Analytics

+With a new event architecture it is possible imagine that we can run analytics on the events to give important insight in to the data in the platform.

+Example
+- How many instances is created for the different applications
+- How long time does each task take to complete
+- Is there any relationship between apps.

+This is analyzed in the following [issue](https://github.com/Altinn/altinn-studio/issues/4555)

 ## Open Clarification